 Like any successful digital marketing strategy, your social media campaign needs to be well thought out.
-These steps will help you build a successful social media strategy that will drive results.
+These 7 steps will help you build a successful social media strategy to drive results.

 1. Identify your goals